ChrisAkridge/IronAssembler/Specification.md

   string-table-entry:
     str: then
-    Decimal number

-  label-ref:
-    One label-start-character then
-    Zero or more label-characters
+    numeric-literal

   string-table:
     strings: then
+	Zero or more comments then
     Zero or more string-table-literal

   string-table-literal:
     Decimal number then
     : then
-    string-literal
+    string-literal then
+	Zero or one comment

   string-literal:
     Quotation mark (U+0022) then